pkhuong/pkhuong.github.io/source/_posts/2025-08-19-monoid-augmented-fifos.markdown

 3. A third 100 ms request (with `[2 ms, 1 ms, 100 ms]` in the 1-second window) gives a top-2 of `{2 ms, 100 ms}`
 4. Eventually, the 2 ms request ages out of the 1-second window, so we're left with `[1 ms, 100 ms]` in the window, and a top-2 of `{1 ms, 100 ms}`.

-Common instances of aggregates over inverse-less associative operators include min/max[^min-queue], sample variance[^Pebay], [heavy hitters](https://en.wikipedia.org/wiki/Misra%E2%80%93Gries_heavy_hitters_algorithm), [K-min values cardinality estimators](https://dl.acm.org/doi/10.1145/1247480.1247504), and miscellaneous [statistical sketches](https://cacm.acm.org/practice/data-sketching/).
+Common instances of aggregates over inverse-deprived associative operators include min/max[^min-queue], sample variance[^Pebay], [heavy hitters](https://en.wikipedia.org/wiki/Misra%E2%80%93Gries_heavy_hitters_algorithm), [K-min values cardinality estimators](https://dl.acm.org/doi/10.1145/1247480.1247504), and miscellaneous [statistical sketches](https://cacm.acm.org/practice/data-sketching/).
 In all these cases, we want to work with [monoids](https://mathworld.wolfram.com/Monoid.html).[^semigroup]

 [^min-queue]: For min/max-augmented queues, [Shachaf links to](https://gts.y.la/@shachaf/statuses/01K2NBCESQ77VG6CCPARSTV7BA) this [other amortised data structure](https://cp-algorithms.com/data_structures/stack_queue_modification.html#queue-modification-method-1) that sparsifies a queue to hold only values that would be the minimum (resp. maximum) value in the queue if they were at the head.
 Equivalently, each value in the queue is less than (resp. greater than) everything *later* in the queue.
 That's not a property we can enforce by filtering insertions; we must instead drop a variable-length suffix of the monotonic queue before appending to it.
 A lot of queue representations let us do that with a (rotated) binary search and a constant-time truncation, so it's reasonable as a deamortised implementation.
 However, the trick doesn't generalise well, and already when tracking extrema (i.e., min *and* max, which would require one min-queue and another distinct max-queue), the constant factors might be better for a single instance of the more general data structure described here.